gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 > The problem setting is such that the patient is assumed to have a prior risk estimate.
 A risk estimate is a prediction of the patient’s chance of having a CHD event in the next ten years.
 The risk estimates are grouped into risk levels, which range from 0% to 100%.
 The first testing decision is made based on the prior risk estimate.
 The first testing decision entails deciding whether TRS or GRS should be performed or if no testing is needed.
 If a test is conducted, the risk estimate is updated and based on the new information, the second testing decision is made.
 The second testing decision entails deciding whether further testing should be conducted or not.
 The second testing decision is constrained so that the same test which was conducted in the first stage cannot be repeated.
 If a second test is conducted, the risk estimate is updated again.
 The treatment decision – dictating whether the patient receives statin therapy or not – is made based on the resulting risk estimate of this testing process.
 Note that if no tests are conducted, the treatment decision is made based on the prior risk estimate.

-In this example, we will showcase the subproblem that solves for the optimal decision strategy given a single prior risk level.
+In this example, we will showcase the subproblem, which solves for the optimal decision strategy given a single prior risk level.
 The chosen risk level in this example is 12%.
 The solution to the main problem is found in [^1].

 ## Influence Diagram
 ![](figures/CHD_preventative_care.svg)

 The influence diagram representation of the problem is seen above.
 The chance nodes $R$ represent the patient's risk estimate – the prior risk estimate being $R0$.
 The risk estimate nodes $R0$, $R1$ and $R2$ have 101 states $R = \{0%, 1%, ..., 100%\}$, which are the discretised risk levels that the risk estimate falls into.

 The risk estimate is updated according to the first and second test decisions, which are represented by decision nodes $T1$ and $T2$.
 These nodes have states $T = \{TRS, GRS, no test\}.
 The health of the patient represented by chance node $H$ also affects the update of the risk estimate.
 In this model, the health of the patient indicates whether they will have a CHD event in the next ten years or not.
-Thus, the states of node $H = \{CHD, no CHD\}$.
+Thus, the node has states $H = \{CHD, no CHD\}$.
 The treatment decision is represented by node $TD$ and it has states $TD = \{treatment, no treatment\}$.

-The prior risk estimate represented by node $R0$ influences the health node $H$, because in the model, we assume that the prior risk accurately describes the probability of having a CHD event for technical reasons.
+The prior risk estimate represented by node $R0$ influences the health node $H$, because in the model we make the assumption that the prior risk accurately describes the probability of having a CHD event.

 The value nodes in the model are $TC$ and $HB$.
 Node $TC$ represents the testing costs incurred due to the testing decisions $T1$ and $T2$.
 Node $HB$ represents the health benefits achieved.
-The health benefits are measured in quality-adjusted life-years.
+The test costs and health benefits are measured in quality-adjusted life-years.
 These parameter values were evaluated in the study [^2].

-In this problem, we begin by declaring the chosen prior risk level, reading the conditional probability data for the tests and declaring the discretisation of the risk levels.
-We also define functions ```posterior_probabilities ``` and ```state_probabilities```.
+We begin by declaring the chosen prior risk level, reading the conditional probability data for the tests and declaring the discretisation of the risk levels.
+The risk level 12% is referred to as 13 because indexing starts from 1 in Julia.
+Note also that the sample data in this repository, is dummy data due to distribution restrictions on the real data.
+We also define functions ```update_risk_distribution ```, ```state_probabilities``` and ```analysing_results ```.
 These functions will be discussed below when defining the probabilities for the nodes $R$.

 ```julia
 using Logging